Coastal Infrastructure Accounting

 3.1.2 Coastal Protection Structures

 Coastal protection infrastructure comprises engineered structures designed to defend shorelines from erosion, flooding, and storm damage.
-These structures modify natural coastal processes to protect landward areas and assets.

 Seawalls and Revetments

-Seawalls are vertical or near-vertical structures that provide a hard barrier between land and sea.
-Revetments are sloped structures that armour the shoreline, typically using rock, concrete blocks, or similar materials[21].
-Both types are classified as produced assets under AN1122 and should be recorded at construction cost less accumulated depreciation.
+Seawalls are vertical or near-vertical structures providing a hard barrier between land and sea.
+Revetments are sloped structures armoring the shoreline using rock, concrete blocks, or similar materials.[19]
+Both are classified as produced assets under AN1122, recorded at construction cost less accumulated depreciation.
+Typical service lives range from 25 to 75 years depending on materials, design, and environmental exposure.
+Major rehabilitation that extends useful life should be recorded as gross fixed capital formation.[20]

 Breakwaters and Groynes

 Breakwaters are offshore or nearshore structures that reduce wave energy reaching protected areas.
-Groynes extend perpendicular to the shoreline to trap sediment and control longshore drift.
-These structures may protect harbour entrances, beaches, or coastal settlements[23].
+Groynes extend perpendicular to the shoreline to trap sediment and control longshore drift.[21]
+CPC 53262 covers dredging services and other water-associated construction relevant to breakwater construction and maintenance.[22]

 Flood Barriers and Tidal Gates